oNxZero/AOCrawler/README.md

 # Albion Online Web Crawler

 ## Description
-This Python script is designed to crawl specific URLs from the Albion Online Character Builder website and download all rendered images from the database.
-It saves them in folders based on build ID, with all armor-related images organized into their own folder, as well as separate folders for abilities.
-This tool is particularly useful for guilds that utilize a build template and prefer not to download each image manually.
+This Python script is designed to **crawl specific URLs** from the Albion Online Character Builder website and download all rendered images from the database.
+It organizes these images into folders based on **build ID**, with separate folders for **armor-related images** and **abilities**.

+This tool is particularly beneficial for guilds that utilize build templates and prefer not to download each image manually.

 You can enter multiple URLs in `url.txt`, and they will be processed sequentially, with each URL having its own designated folder.
-If you prefer not to enter URLs in the text file, you can leave it empty and input them directly in the console manually.
+If you prefer not to enter URLs in the text file, you can leave it empty and input them directly in the console.

 ## Prerequisites
 Before running the crawler, ensure you have the following installed:
 - **Python 3.x**: Make sure Python is installed on your system.
+You can download it from [python.org](https://www.python.org/downloads/).
 - **ChromeDriver**: Download and install the ChromeDriver version that matches your Chrome browser.
 You can find it [here](https://sites.google.com/chromium.org/driver/downloads).
-Set the path in `config.txt`.
+Once downloaded, set the path in `config.txt`.

 ## Installation